 - Mount control cable (if plugging your mount into your computer), either RS-232 or EQDIRECT

 - AC or DC power port for mount

 - Adapter for your laptop to charge from a portable power supply

 Additionally, you’ll probably want an additional dovetail to piggyback your guide scope on top of your main telescope, and clamps or screws to attach said guide scope to the dovetail.

-For almost any deep-sky imaging, what you are typically doing is taking exposures anywhere between 15 and typically 120 or so seconds and stacking them.
-For stacking you need a software program, and for almost everything that’s DeepSkyStacker.
-DSS is free, and it allows you to stack images and add in calibration frames – as well as doing some very simple and basic image processing.
-However, for real processing you need more than just DSS.
+For almost any deep-sky imaging, what you are typically doing is taking exposures anywhere between 15 and, typically, 120 or so seconds and stacking them.
+For stacking, you need a software program, and for almost everything else, that’s DeepSkyStacker.
+DSS is free, and it allows you to stack images and add calibration frames, as well as do some very simple and basic image processing.
+However, for real processing, you need more than just DSS.

-The below books are often cited as great resources for both beginners and more advanced photographers.
+The following books are often cited as great resources for both beginners and more advanced photographers.